 The Licentiate is about being smart and liking fashion and showing that the two don’t have to be mutually exclusive or a source of snobbery.
 It’s thinking about what you wear in relation to feminism, film, art, history, social context, the weather, trends – everything.
 Fashion isn’t just what you buy – it’s an expression of who you are.
 If this is your first time on the blog, please click here for a good example.

-Sarah Waldron is a freelance writer living and working in Cork City, Ireland.
-She is a regular contributer to The Cork Independent and has written for, amongst others, RTE’s Red Radar website.
-If you want to get in touch, email her at email@example.com.
+Sarah Waldron (that’s me) is an Irish freelance writer living and working in London.
+She is a regular contributor to The Irish Times, Image Magazine, and has written for quite a few magazines and the odd book project.
+If you want to get in touch, email her (again, that’s me) at email@example.com